 - Personal Belongings: Before you rent your unit, make sure you remove any personal or sentimental belongings that either belong to you or previous tenants.
 The reason for this is twofold.
 First, you don’t want your new tenants to accidentally damage things of sentimental value to you.
 Second, your tenants should feel at home in their new place.
 This means having enough space for their personal belongings.

 - Valuable Artwork: If you have some expensive artwork on the walls, we recommend removing it before new tenants move in.
-For example, if you bought an original painting from Singulart or any other prestigious art gallery; do you really want to risk it getting damaged or stolen?
+For example, if you bought an original painting from Singulart or another prestigious art gallery, do you really want to risk it being damaged or stolen?
 To err on the safe side, take your valuable artwork with you.

 - Expensive or Delicate Items: Anything expensive or delicate that could easily be damaged or stolen should be removed before tenants move in.
 That gorgeous crystal vase?
 It could very easily be damaged or broken.
 The expensive white sofa?
-Unless you want to spend hours getting stains out of it once tenants leave, we suggest removing it from the unit and getting something more practical with a fabric that doesn’t stain easily.
+Unless you want to spend hours removing stains from it once tenants leave, we suggest removing it from the unit and choosing something more practical, with a fabric that doesn’t stain easily.

 - Damaged Furniture and Appliances: Additionally, you also don’t want to leave damaged furniture and appliances for your new tenants.
 Remove any worn-out furniture and non-functional appliances and replace or repair them as needed.
 Likewise, if one room or part of a rental has become too old or significantly damaged, consider renovating it.

 - Non-Essential or Bulky Items: A furnished place does not equal a cluttered space.
 To provide your tenants with a comfortable, functional rental, remove any non-essential or overly bulky items.
-This may include broken gym equipment, unnecessarily large storage units, etc.
+This may include broken gym equipment, unnecessarily large storage units, and similar issues.

-When it comes to renting out a furnished rental, be sure you’ve stocked up on the essential items tenants expect.
-However, ensure that you’ve removed any items that may be of value, damaged, or are personal belongings.
+When renting out a furnished rental, be sure you’ve stocked up on the essential items tenants expect.
+However, ensure that you’ve removed any items that may be valuable, damaged, or personal belongings.